 HOMEOWNER RESPONSIBLE FOR INJURIES AND DAMAGE AFTER ALLOWING UNDERAGE DRINKING

-If the intoxicated minor/teenager causes an accident, the homeowner or responsible adult is liable for any injury and damage if the victim can prove that the homeowner or adult caused the intoxication, i.e. by failing to stop it when they reasonably could have.
+If the intoxicated minor/teenager causes an accident, the homeowner or responsible adult is liable for any injury if the victim proves that the homeowner or adult caused the intoxication, e.g. by failing to stop it when they reasonably could have.
 Also, the injuries and damage do not have to be caused by an accident.
 For example, if the underage drinker assaults someone, the homeowner or provider of the alcohol is still responsible and can be sued.
-Fortunately, most homeowners insurance policies in MN will cover this type of claim (although not in the case of an assault if the person doing the assault is your child.)
+Fortunately, most homeowners’ insurance policies in MN will cover this type of claim (although not in the case of an assault if the person doing the assault is your child.)

 If you are injured in a car accident or some other way in MN because of an intoxicated minor (drunk teenager) who was drinking at a friend’s house, please call us and speak with an experienced personal injury lawyer for a free consultation.
 We will investigate the case and advise you of your rights against the teenager and their insurance, as well as anyone who served them.
 Our attorneys will make sure you are fairly and fully compensated for medical bills, lost wages, future losses, and pain and suffering.